Transformative use

+Image 1 is the original work.
+Image 2 is clearly based off the original work and can constitute copyright infringement.
+Image 3 only uses the original work as a reference to build from, creating a distinctly original image with a unique depiction and artstyle different from the original.

 In United States copyright law, transformative use or transformation is a type of fair use that builds on a copyrighted work in a different manner or for a different purpose from the original, and thus does not infringe its holder's copyright.
 Transformation is an important issue in deciding whether a use meets the first factor of the fair use test, and is generally critical for determining whether a use is in fact fair, although no one factor is dispositive.

 Transformativeness is a characteristic of such derivative works that makes them transcend, or place in a new light, the underlying works on which they are based.
 In computer- and Internet-related works, the transformative characteristic of the later work is often that it provides the public with a benefit not previously available to it, which would otherwise remain unavailable.
 Such transformativeness weighs heavily in a fair use analysis and may excuse what seems a clear copyright infringement from liability.

 In United States patent law, the term also refers to a completely unrelated test, that deals with patent eligibility rather than with patent infringement.
 In re Bilski established that a patent-eligible invention must "transform a particular article into a different state or thing" from what has been discovered in Nature.